RACL: Register Access Control List

 The RoleSelector - selects the current role - muxes out the ID corresponding to the current role onto the fabric.

-At the target the RACL uses the role and the attributes of the transaction - Read/Write, address, and size - to determine if the access is allowed or denied.
+At the target, the role and the attributes of the transaction (Read/Write, address, and size) are used to determine if the access is allowed or denied.

-If the access is denied then the error is logged into the Error-Log register.
+If the access is denied then the error is logged into an Error-Log register.

 ReadPerm |